Scroll down to enter the online exhibition. Please visit our Public Health page for closure updates.

-Whether in the classroom or at home, high school artists and art teachers are facing challenges in teaching, learning, and creating that no one could have imagined.
-This annual exhibition—now online due to COVID-19—will showcase the creativity and resourcefulness of emerging high school artists from across Tucson and Pima County.
-Artworks in this exhibit were created during the 2020-2021 school year and selected by local high school teachers.
+Whether in the classroom or at home, high school artists and art teachers are facing challenges in teaching, learning and creating that no one could have imagined.
+This annual exhibition—now online due to COVID-19—showcases the creativity and resourcefulness of emerging high school artists from across Tucson and Pima County.
+Artworks were created during the 2020-2021 school year and selected by local high school teachers.

 University of Arizona Museum of Art & Archive of Visual Arts